ASL-IITM/ASL-IITM.github.io/contact.markdown

 •	M.E/M.TECH in Computer Science and Engineering, Electrical Engineering, Electronics Engineering and Mechanical Engineering or B.TECH  in above branches with valid GATE score <br>
 • Programming knowledge in Python and/or C++<br>
 •	Prior experience in working with mobile robots (competitions or projects)<br>
-Preference for candidates	Who are 26 years of age or younger at the time of application <br>
+Preference for candidates	26 years of age or younger at the time of application <br>
 Appointment duration: Initially for 6 months, subject to extension based on candidate performance and availability of funds <br>
 Application closing date: 25th January 2023 <br>